White Sox vs. Rangers Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has 91 hits with 23 doubles, two triples, 13 home runs and 29 walks.
+- Andrew Vaughn has put up 92 hits with 23 doubles, two triples, 13 home runs and 29 walks.
 He has driven in 58 runs.

-- Vaughn has picked up a hit in six games in a row.
-In his last 10 games he is hitting .275 with a home run, a walk and five RBI.
+- Vaughn has picked up at least one hit in seven games in a row.
+In his last 10 outings he is hitting .256 with a home run, a walk and five RBI.

 Vaughn Recent Games